Xu-JY/xu-jy.github.io/_pages/about.md

 # News and Events

+May 2026. &nbsp; &nbsp; &nbsp; &nbsp; Glad to receive a travel grant from Association of Chinese Scholars in Computing!
+I will be attending SOFC 2026 at Santa Clara University on Jun 19-21.

 May 2026. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Optimal Contextual Pricing under Agnostic Non-Lipschitz Demand"](https://arxiv.org/abs/2605.05609) is posted on ArXiv.
 This result finally closes the long-existing regret gap of feature-based dynamic pricing with linear & noisy valuation.
 Thanks to Yu-Xiang!

 Mar 2026. &nbsp; &nbsp; &nbsp; &nbsp; Our manyscript [](https://arxiv.org/abs/2603.13168) is posted on ArXiv.
 This work comprehensively documents the procedure of our developing a **maternal healthcare chatbot** with a RAG-LLM framework, along with carefully-designed safety guardrails and calibrated evaluation criterias.
 Thanks to Smriti and Vidhi for the consistent efforts on this pipeline development, and to all collaborators from the U.S. and India.